 A facelift is an operation designed for facial rejuvenation.
 This operation can reduce the sagging and wrinkling that is often associated with aging.
-Although your bone structure, heredity, and lifestyle can affect the number of “years” a facelift can reduce or take away from your age, the operation causes tightening and restructuring of the skin and underlying tissues of the face so that you appear younger and less tired.
-Hopefully, by setting realistic goals and executing a good operation, you will end up looking as good as you feel.
+Although your bone structure, genetics, and lifestyle choices can affect aging, a facelift can reduce or take away from your age; the operation causes tightening and restructuring of the skin and underlying tissues of the face so that you appear younger and less tired.
+Hopefully, by setting realistic goals and executing a good operation, Dr. Marefat can help you achieve a younger-looking appearance.

-After the facelift surgery in Virginia, you will experience minor discomfort and swelling.
+After facelift surgery in Virginia, you will experience minor discomfort and swelling.
 You may have some discoloration, which generally lasts for 1-2 weeks.
-The final effect of surgery is not fully appreciated until several weeks later, when the body has fully recuperated from surgery.
+The final effect of surgery is not fully seen until several weeks later when the body has fully recuperated from surgery.
 Your pain and discomfort are easily controlled with oral pain medication, and you should be able to return to normal daily activities after the first week.
-At that time, you may also cover scars or bruising with make-up.
+At that time, you may also cover scars or bruising with makeup.

 Since your skin will remain quite sensitive to the sun after surgery, you should make every effort to protect it in the first several months postoperatively.
-After a short while, the scars will become even less conspicuous and you can resume all your preoperative activities.
+After a short while, the scars will become even less conspicuous, and you can resume all your regular activities.

-A facelift is a procedure that helps counteract the affects of aging by lifting the skin of the face and repositioning the tissues to their more natural and youthful location.
+A facelift is a procedure that helps counteract the effects of aging by lifting the skin of the face and repositioning the tissues to their more natural and youthful location.

 The beneficial effects of a facelift can vary, depending on the patient's anatomy and lifestyle.
-In addition, the role of heredity is also important in the effect that the facelift has in the patient's overall appearance.
-With current methods of face lifting, it is not uncommon to achieve results that last up to 10 years.
+In addition, the role of genetics is also important in the effect that the facelift has on the patient's overall appearance.
+With current methods of face lift surgery, it is not uncommon to achieve results that last up to 10 years.

 In the first consultation, you will have a chance to discuss your concerns with our patient care coordinators and Dr. Marefat.
 We will explain what you need to know about your procedure and help to determine what is best for you.
 You will receive information booklets, review before and after photographs, and receive pricing on the procedures.

 There will be a moderate amount of swelling and bruising with a facelift operation.
 You cannot do this procedure and plan to go back to work the following week.
 Most patients elect to take between 2-3 weeks off work.
 This gives them adequate time to recover from surgery and to be seen without drawing attention.
 Although most of the evidence of surgery will have disappeared by the end of the 3rd week, the ultimate result of the Virginia facelift operation will not be evident until at least 5 or 6 months have passed.
 You should expect a moderate degree of tightness in the skin of the neck and the cheek area during this period.
 This will slowly resolve and become normal over the ensuing weeks.
-You will also remain very sensitive to sunlight and, therefore, the use of sun block and protection from direct sunlight is advocated.
+You will also remain very sensitive to sunlight, so the use of sunblock and protection from direct sunlight is recommended.